seamusriordan/angular-testing-session/README.md

 # AngularTestingSession

 Oh no!
 Your tech lead has wandered out of a meeting and attempted to write code!
-It's a mess and the big demo is tomorrow!
-Can you fix this PR and save your team?
+It's a mess and the big demo to FoodCorp is tomorrow!
+Can you fix this PR and save your sprint?

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.